Friday, November 14, 2025

 The political fruits of the speech were instantaneous.
 Trump rocketed to the top of the pack in a matter of weeks and has never looked back.

 That might be a slight oversimplification - I'm sure that not all Trump supporters are racists.
 And it's also true that, in the last election, Trump gained support even among Black and Latino men.
 This could be due to legitimate concerns (among young White men, too) about the economy but it could also be explained by what some researchers have referred to as "precarious manhood theory" and the degree to which it, in turn, explains the role of "masculine anxieties" in support for Trump.
 Clearly, the "Democrats have a masculinity problem."
+As Politico Magazine points out,

 Phillips takes the exact opposite approach and advises the Democrats, rather than trying "to woo white voters," to focus on targeting "the right white people [my emphasis]."
 "Democrats," he points out, "need to realize that if Donald Trump's felony conviction won't weaken his support among most white voters, then nothing will."